Jagga Jasoos: Production

 Filming took place in Cape Town, South Africa.
 Reports from Cape Town were that the real-world romance of Kapoor and Kaif was falling apart and occasional arguments between the two caused some delays and resulted in scenes not having the impact intended by Basu.
 By 20 March 2014, Basu had completed 20 days of filming with his leads and, being unhappy with initial efforts by Kapoor, intended to use the additional schedule time to re-shoot some scenes.
 Kapoor was simultaneously shooting for Anurag Kashyap's Bombay Velvet and Imtiaz Ali's Tamasha.
 Basu explained, "We've to shoot Jagga Jasoos during the gaps in the shooting of Bombay Velvet.
 We completed one schedule.
 Now we'll go into a lengthy schedule from August.
 By the end of the year the shooting would be complete."

 The film was originally going to release on 27 November 2015, but the film's release date was pushed to April 2017.

+It was reportedly made as part of a franchise with further sequels planned, as also indicated by the film's open ending, but after a poor box office performance these plans were reportedly shelved.

 Soundtrack

 The film is a musical and has a total of 29 songs which are part of a narrative.
 Ranbir Kapoor sang most of his dialogues rather than saying them.
 T-Series released the film soundtrack album.
+Tushar Joshi sung the songs Musafir & Khaana Khaake in this movie.